 Forward-looking economic information is also included in determining the 12-month and lifetime PD and LGD.
-These assumptions vary by country of exposure.
 Refer to note 4 and below for an explanation of forward-looking information and its inclusion in ECL calculations.

 The assumptions underlying the ECL calculation - such as how the maturity profile of the PDs and how collateral values change, etc., are monitored and reviewed on a quarterly basis.
 The calculation of ECL involves significant accounting judgements, estimates and assumptions.
 These are set out in note 4.19 and note 4.33.
 There have been no significant changes in the ECL methodology during the year.